omer-sm/tamnoon/guides (v1)/methods.md

 ## The State

 A Tamnoon app maintains a _state_ for each client - a map of key-value pairs that can be read and updated in response to user interactions.
-This state is initialized as part of your Tamnoon options:
+This state is initialized as part of your Tamnoon options, either directly or as a function returning a map:

 ```
 def start(_type, _args) do
   children = [
     {Tamnoon, [[
+      # Could also have been `initial_state: %{...}`
-      initial_state: %{
+      initial_state: fn -> %{
         message: "Hello World!",
         button_hidden: true,
         username: "user"
-      },
+      } end,
       # Other options...
     ]]}
   ]